 We've seen some really cool things come along with augmented reality technology.
 In fact, just a few days ago the Chestburster app made its way to Android, allowing users to finally see what it's like to watch a baby alien tear its way out of things (up to and including actual chests).
 Now, however, we see augmented reality used in a much more practical manner with a new app called HandsonAR.
 Read More

 It looks like the recently-rumored LG Intuition for Verizon could be coming to fruition within the next week.
 According to some leaked shots from Verizon's equipment guide, the overly-large device should hit Big Red's website on September 6th, with retail availability from the 10th.

 For those who may be unaware, the Intuition is Verizon's version of the oddly proportioned LG Optimus Vu.
-Featuring a 1.5GHz Qualcomm Snapdragon S4, 1GB RAM, 8MP rear shooter, Android 4.0.x, and 4:3 5" 1024x768 display, the Intuition is the device designed for folks with big and hands and even bigger heads.
-Read More
+Featuring a 1.5GHz Qualcomm Snapdragon S4, 1GB RAM, 8MP rear shooter, Android 4.0.x, Read More

 We've known for a while that Verizon is slated to get its own variant of the massive LG Vu, but it seems the "Vu" name just isn't good enough for Big Red.
 According to a new leak that landed in the hands of Droid Life, the Vu for Verizon is slated to be named the... wait for it...
 LG Intuition.